mouseless/mouseless.org/contents/balancing-quality.md

 ::banner

 ### Balancing quality and productivity
-### with our unique approach

-We run on a flexible, pay-as-you-go model.
-We prioritize timely feature delivery, automated testing, code refactoring, and keeping technology up to date without extra cost.
+We run on a flexible, pay-as-you-go model, delivering features quickly with automated testing, refactoring, and up-to-date technology at no extra cost.

 ::